Columbus Truck Accident Lawyer Recovering Compensation for Victims

 What if Neither the Truck Driver Nor the Trucking Company Was at Fault in the Accident?

-While commercial truck accidents usually involve truck driver or trucking company negligence, this is not always the case.
+While commercial truck accidents usually involve a truck driver or trucking company negligence, this is not always the case.
 If an investigation reveals that neither the truck driver nor the trucking company was at fault, your lawyer will need to determine what other options you have available.
 Depending on the circumstances involved, other options may include:

 - Filing a defect claim against the truck’s manufacturer